finte-public-ai/gcp-terraform-finte-service-account-setup/README.md

 After you apply this terraform, run the following command to retrieve the key file `finte-gcp-private-key.json`
 ```
-terraform output -raw finte_service_account_key > finte-gcp-private-key.json
+terraform output -raw finte_service_account_key |pbcopy
 ```

 ## Troubleshooting

-1. Fixing `FAILED_PRECONDITION: Key creation is not allowed on this service account (type: constraints/iam.disableServiceAccountKeyCreation)` issue.
+1. Fixing `CUSTOM_ORG_POLICY_VIOLATION: Error creating service account: googleapi: Error 400: Operation denied by org policy: ["constraints/iam.managed.disableServiceAccountCreation"]` issue

    * Go to the [IAM Organization Policies](https://console.cloud.google.com/iam-admin/orgpolicies) page.
    * Make sure the project where the service account will be stored is selected top left in the console.
+   * Type `iam.managed.disableServiceAccountCreation` on the `🔽 Filter` bar and select the policy.
+   * Click over `📝 MANAGE POLICY` button.
+   * Go to `Policy source` and select the `Override parent's policy` option.
+   * Scroll down a little and open up the `Enforced` rule.
+   * Make sure the `Enforcement` section is `Off`.
+   * Click `SET POLICY` to save changes.
+   * Run this script again.

+1. Fixing `CUSTOM_ORG_POLICY_VIOLATION: Error creating service account key: googleapi: Error 400: Operation denied by org policy: ["constraints/iam.managed.disableServiceAccountKeyCreation": "This constraint, when enforced, blocks service account key creation."].` issue.
+   * Go to the [IAM Organization Policies](https://console.cloud.google.com/iam-admin/orgpolicies) page.
+   * Make sure the project where the service account will be stored is selected top left in the console.
-   * Type `Disable service account key creation` on the `🔽 Filter` bar and select the policy.
+   * Type `iam.managed.disableServiceAccountKeyCreation` on the `🔽 Filter` bar and select the policy.
    * Click over `📝 MANAGE POLICY` button.
    * Go to `Policy source` and select the `Override parent's policy` option.
    * Scroll down a little and open up the `Enforced` rule.